firecat53/keepmenu/docs/install.md

 (2) Gnome `modal` dialogs for SSH/GPG key entries are unusable with any password manager that performs autotyping.
 You have to copy the password to the clipboard before you need it and paste into the field because the dialog does not allow you to navigate away once it's open.
-Copying to clipboard is not currently possible in Keepmenu, although I intend to add support at some point.

 (3) Supposedly you can change the keyboard language of the ydotool virtual device in the Sway config to enable support for characters on that keyboard but